Interested in investing in other airline companies? Check out some other popular stocks below:

-On the one hand, this does mean that existing shareholders are looking at dilution of 15%.
+On the one hand, this does mean that existing shareholders are looking at a dilution of 15%.
 On the other hand, the additional capital raised will ensure that Easyjet’s balance sheet is shored up.

-Step 3: Open an Account and Deposit Funds
+Open an Account and Deposit Funds

-eToro will then ask you to upload some ID.
+You will then be asked to upload some ID.
 This is to ensure that the broker remains compliant with the FCA.

-The two documents required are:
+The two documents that are usually required include:

 - Passport or Driver’s License